ninia/jep/README.rst

 Installation
 ------------
-Simply run ``pip install --no-cache-dir --no-build-isolation jep`` or download the source and run ``pip install .``.
-Building and installing require the JDK, Python, setuptools, and optionally numpy to be installed beforehand.
-The ``--no-cache-dir`` and ``--no-build-isolation`` options are not strictly required, however those settings enable Jep to make customizations for your environment such as enabling numpy specific behavior if numpy is installed.
+Simply run ``pip install jep`` or download the source and run ``pip install .``.
+Building and installing require the JDK and Python, to be installed beforehand.
+Pip will need to be able to install setuptools and numpy to build jep.

 Dependencies
 ------------